kf6gpe/gnuradio-baycon-2020/presentation.md

 # A word on sampling
 * More samples mean more expensive A/D converters
 * More samples means more computing power to process the samples
-* Faster sampling means higher cost!
+* Faster sampling means higher cost

 # A word on resolution
-* Determines the number of discrete steps measurable in the amplitude of a signal
+* The number of discrete steps measurable in the range of a signal
-* Higher resolution generally means higher cost A/D
+* Higher resolution generally means higher cost A/D converters
 * Sometimes a lower noise lower-resolution A/D is better than a higher resolution A/D!

 # Aliasing in sampling